 - If the parties cannot reach a fair settlement, a personal injury lawyer can advise if a case warrants court action.

-Splatt Lawyers can explain your entitlements when harmed by the negligence of others on a 100% no-win, no-fee basis.
+Splatt Lawyers can explain your entitlements when harmed by someone else’s negligence on a 100% no-win, no-fee basis.
 Call 1800 700 125

 What counts as a serious injury?